|

 Would parents still be repeating religiously, "One does need an army,

 after all", and "better my son there than some…"?
-Would they still want
+Will

 The answer is no. If joining the army were not mandatory, even in